Information Security Basics

 Regular internal audits, management reviews, and corrective actions ensure the ISMS doesn’t stand still.
 Threats evolve, organisations change — the ISMS must evolve with them.

-Most organisations don’t build an ISMS because they want to — they build one because a client, a contract, or a regulation requires it.
+In my experience, organisations don’t build an ISMS on a whim; there will be one of three major drivers.
+Most commonly, I find that they build one because a client, a contract, or a regulation requires it, so it’s all hands to the deck to get it done quickly.
 That’s a perfectly valid reason, and it’s honest.
 But organisations that go through the process properly tend to find it useful beyond compliance.

 The three most common drivers: